 Looking back on it, I can of course see a few flaws in my reasoning, beginning with the decision to sculpt with spray foam, and ending with my decision to sculpt with spray foam.
 Other than that though, it was a pretty good plan.
 I wish I had saved that valiant effort as a little reminder to myself, a little memento to pull out and gaze at whenever the mood takes me to start a project like this.
 The end result was sort of like a cross between a pancake and a muffin . . . but not a very symmetrical pancake-muffin.
 Sort of lopping over to one side and listing to starboard in a depressed sort of way.

 This is how I feel about sugar cookies.
 In my mind I envision the beautiful stone candlestick holder – but in actual fact I am left with a spray foam muffin squash.
 In my mind, the cookies will turn out like the beautiful Martha Stewart picture, in actual fact we are left with something quite a bit less glamorous.
-If I had remembered this, I probably wouldn’t have whipped up these Valentine cookies this weekend – I would have just made the kids some brownies and called it a day.
+If I had remembered this, I probably wouldn’t have whipped up these Valentine cookies this weekend – I would have just bought some thinking of you cookies online and called it a day.

 On the other hand though, these cookies ended up tasting really good, which sugar cookies sometimes don’t.
 You know how they can be just kind of sickly sweet, with a weird acidic aftertaste?
 Well these don’t do that.
 They are really good sugar cookies, and the lemony frosting gives them a little pop of something more interesting.